Last week I wrote the first post in this series, where I introduced the project and wrote about generating Rust code for the parsed Postgres AST.

 the way I generate formatted SQL is horrific and unscalable (lots of inline

 some_str.push_str("WHERE ") and

 generate some sort of intermediate representation of the AST that I can then

 turn into a string.

-Here’s the list of what I wanted to cover in future posts.
+Here’s a list of what I want to cover in future posts.

 - Diving into the Postgres grammar to understand the AST.

 - How I’m approaching tests for this project, and how I generate test cases from the Postgres documentation.